Email Communications for Salesforce Admins

 Methods

-BACKGROUND & OBJECTIVES
+BACKGROUND

 The Technology Communications & Readiness (TCR) team, made up of Technical Writers and Project Managers, is responsible for crafting and sending out communications to ensure that customers are prepared for planned technology changes.
-These communications can be categorized as Product & Service Notifications ↗ — and common examples of this include feature retirement emails, incident emails, infrastructure change emails, and more.
+These communications can be categorized as Product & Service Notifications — and common examples of this include feature retirement emails, incident emails, infrastructure change emails, and more.

-As Admins are the point-of-contact for all Salesforce platform needs at their company, they need to be updated whenever there’s a change, update, release, etc. to Salesforce so they can stay up to date and successfully manage the platform for their end-users.
+Salesforce Administrators manage and customize the Salesforce platform for their company or organization.
+As Admins are the point-of-contact for all Salesforce platform needs at their company, they need to be updated whenever there’s a change, update, or release so they can stay up to date and successfully manage the platform for their end-users.

 PROBLEM STATEMENT